What is the TSMT®?

 • cognitive area

-• and tasks to test the maturity of the nervous system
+• as well as tasks assessing the maturity of the nervous system

-This will be followed by the evaluation of the test using software, the results of which form the basis of the therapeutic proposal.
+This will be followed by the evaluation of the test using a software, the results of which form the basis of the training program.

 Completing questionnaires

-The therapeutic tasks of the must be performed in the order, quantity, quality and at the intervals specified by the therapist.
+The training tasks are must be performed in the order, quantity, quality, and frequency specified by the trainer.

-The TSMT I. therapie mainly at home, a joint training of child and parent, in special cases, by a therapist several times a week in the therapy room or in the child's home.
-These training sessions are entirely are tailored to the child, the same training may be completely ineffective, possibly harmful or impractical for other children!
+TSMT® I training at home, the parent and child perform the exercises as previously determined by the trainer.
+In some cases performed by the trainer several times a week, tasks based on personal assessment in the training room, supplemented with cognitive tasks.
+These training sessions are fully tailored to the child, the same training may be completely ineffective, possibly harmful or impractical for other children!

-The therapist chooses the therapeutic tasks from hundreds of tasks, because only a targeted administration of stimuli can achieve a therapeutic effect.
-The therapist uses this targeted stimulation to help the child the maturation of the nervous system, which is adapted to the child's workload and level of development, alternating active and passive tasks using gymnastic equipment.
+The trainer selects the training tasks from hundreds of options, because only targeted stimulation can achieve the desired effect.
+The trainer uses this targeted stimulation to help the child. the maturation of the nervous system, The stimulus input is tailored to the child's capacity and level of development, alternating between active and passive tasks, gymnastic equipment and cognitive tasks.

-During therapy, the tasks are always done aloud, with a melody or a saying, accompanied by a rhythm, thus helping the child's development in the motor, psychological, cognitive and social areas.
+During training, tasks should always be performed aloud, with a melody or a rhyme, accompanied by a rhythm, thus helping the child's development in the motor, psychosocial, cognitive and social areas.